talorlik/ldap-2fa-on-k8s/application/modules/alb/README.md

 - The IngressClass is set as the default class for the cluster
 - ALB is automatically provisioned when Ingress resources are created
 - Changes to IngressClassParams trigger resource recreation
+- The actual ALB is created automatically by EKS Auto Mode when the Helm chart creates Ingress resources that reference the IngressClass
+- Multiple Ingresses can share a single ALB by using the same `group.name` in IngressClassParams

 ## References